permguard/permguard/site/content/docs/overview/adoption-through-example.md

   resources = uur:::pharmacy-branch:order/*
 }

-#  This policy covers tenant-specific operations related to the management of orders within a pharmacy branch.
+#  This policy covers operations related to the management of orders within a pharmacy branch.
 policy ManageBranchOrder extends BranchOrder {
   actions = ra:order:*
 }

-# This policy covers tenant-specific operations related to the auditing of orders within a pharmacy branch.
+# This policy covers operations related to the auditing of orders within a pharmacy branch.
 policy AuditBranchOrder extends BranchOrder {
   actions = ra:order:view
 }

-#  This policy covers tenant-specific operations related to the management of inventory within a pharmacy branch.
+#  This policy covers operations related to the management of inventory within a pharmacy branch.
 policy ViewBranchInventory {
   resources = uur:::pharmacy-branch:inventory/*
   actions = ra:inventory:view